vikonix/multitextor/README.md

  - Linux Ubuntu 20.04 - gcc version 9.3.0
  - Armbian Focal OrangePI 4

-Need compiler with C++ 0x17 full support.
+For building it needs a compiler with C++ 0x17 full support.

 Minimal requirement: gcc 8.0 or MSVS 2017